x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

    ![Image shows the Calendar option highlighted.](../../media/different-icon.png)

-6. For faster access to the new public folder calendar, right-click the folder and select **Add to favorites**.
+6. For faster access to the new public folder calendar, right-click the folder and select **Add to Favorites...**.

 ## Share a public folder calendar